 Double umbrella strollers usually lack features like full-coverage sunshades, child snack trays and parent consoles that make traditional double strollers so convenient.
 You also won't typically be able to use a car seat with a double umbrella stroller.
-However, the good news is that these strollers are stripped to the basics in order to make them as light and compact as possible -- particularly good news in the world of heavy, bulky doubles.
+However, the fact that these strollers are stripped to the basics also make them light and compact -- particularly good news in the world of heavy, bulky doubles.
 They're usually a go-to for parents who travel frequently or who may need to carry their stroller onto public transportation.Double Jogging Strollers

 While double umbrella strollers are as light as possible, double jogging strollers are some of the heaviest around -- most are well over 30 pounds.
 So while these bulky beasts may not be best for urban dwellers who are short on space or anyone who needs to frequently carry their stroller, they have plenty of fans among parents who want to squeeze in a workout with their kids in tow.
 Large, air-filled tires and shock absorption make for a smoother ride, and some models have a front wheel that can either swivel for greater maneuverability or be fixed for running.

 Most strollers, even those that are originally bare bones, have optional

 accessories available such as rain covers, cup holders, child trays, parent